pavitramanem/College-Magazine/README.md

 # College-Magazine
-Android application on College Magazine using android
+Android application on College Magazine using android_studio